orgua/OneWireHub/README.md

 Note: **Bold printed devices are feature-complete and were mostly tested with a DS9490 (look into the regarding example-file for more information) and a loxone system (when supported).**

 ### Features:
-- supports up to 32 slaves (8 is standard setting), adjust HUB_SLAVE_LIMIT in src/OneWireHub_config.h to safe RAM & program space
+- supports up to 32 slaves simultaneously (8 is standard setting), adjust HUB_SLAVE_LIMIT in src/OneWireHub_config.h to safe RAM & program space
 - hot-plug: add and remove slaves as needed
 - support for most onewire-features: MATCH ROM (0x55), SKIP ROM (0xCC), READ ROM (0x0F,0x33), RESUME COMMAND (0xA5)
    - **OVERDRIVE-Mode**: Master can issue OD SKIP ROM (0x13) or OD MATCH ROM (0x69) and slave stays in this mode till it sees a long reset -> OD-feature must be activated in config